 For more in-depth information, please refer to our page on DMV hearings related to a California DUI arrest.

-If your DUI arrest involved no accident or injuries, you'll probably be charged with the misdemeanors Vehicle Code 23152(a) and Vehicle Code 23152(b).
+If your DUI arrest involved no accident or injuries, you will probably be charged with the misdemeanors Vehicle Code 23152(a) and Vehicle Code 23152(b).
 However, if you have already been convicted of DUI three times in the last ten years, a fourth incident may be charged as a felony, even if nobody got hurt.

 The courts usually draw out DUI cases for several months or more, and sometimes your first court date will not occur until weeks after the initial arrest.
 Our Newport Beach DUI Defense attorneys take advantage of this time to study all the facts of your case, compile favorable evidence, craft the strongest defense possible, and negotiate with prosecutors in an effort to throw out your case or at least lessen the charges.
 Furthermore, you usually never have to appear in court -- we go in your place.